 2- It is extremely important to avoid cultural appropriation: If one is not Greek, has no Greek ancestry or comes from a land not historically settled by Greeks, they may pay homage to Dionysos as guests (visiting a friend, visiting Greece, etc.), but to become devoted followers to Dionysos (or what is worse, priests) is unfair to the Greeks, and unfair to their own ancestral Gods.
 Perhaps the worship of the Roman God Liber (the counterpart of Dionysus) could extend beyond Italy, although I believe that would also acknowledge Roman imperialism.
 Polytheism is an ethnic mode of religion; tradition and ancestry and pantheon are all connected intimately and inseparably, a rule not made by any man but established by history itself.
 Don’t be tricked into thinking that a God entirely foreign to your ancestry and ethnic culture can really “call you” to his service.
 Only ancestral Gods call us, through the blood of our ancestors, and everything else is personal desire and cultural appropriation.
 If your ancestry in Celtic or Germanic, do not worship Dionysos as if you were Greek, because he had no connection to your ancestors; you should honor your ancestors by worshipping mainly their Gods.
 This rule applies to everyone.

-3-If I believed everything the Romans did was right, I would have praised the consul with emphasis instead of Hispala Faecenia.
+3-If I believed everything the Romans did was right in the case of this persecution, I would have praised the consul with emphasis instead of Hispala Faecenia.
 The Roman punishment was obviously cruel, especially to those who were merely misled by the ringleaders.
-However, the cruelty of the Romans does not excuse the corruption of the ringleaders, and particularly, Paculla Annia, hence she is a bad polytheist.
+However, the cruelty of the Romans does not excuse the corruption of the ringleaders, particularly, Paculla Annia, and hence she must be a bad polytheist.

-4-I don’t believe religious practices should be hindered or persecuted, unless they are demonstrably harmful, impiously subversive, or destructively expansive.
+4-I don’t believe religious practices should be hindered or persecuted, unless they are impiously subversive or destructively expansive.

 6-One of the reasons that weakened polytheism in the eyes of Christians, or facilitated conversion to Christianity, was the manifest hedonism and moral corruption that was spread by the abuses of the cults of Dionysos and Pan.
 Divine figures of fertility should be celebrated properly rather than become commercial and expansive symbols of free expression, licentious activity and subservice anarchy.
 The philosophers are chiefly responsible for this corruption, whose ideologies and allegories (challenging the traditional priesthood) reduced Divine figures to a low position subservient to their own intellectual and cultural interests.